Guess who just backpacked all 20 miles to the highly coveted Havasupai Falls and back without ever having done the lottery for permits? Me.

 Enjoy your hike and soak in all the views!

-***my 2 cents on the pack mules: although, while I was there, I did not visually see for myself any apparent or deliberate abuse/neglect of the mules, I know that it has and does happen, especially when these poor babies are doing 20 miles back and forth in the height of summer.
+***my 2 cents on the pack mules: although, I did not visually see for myself any apparent or deliberate abuse/neglect of the mules, I know that it has and does happen, especially when these poor babies are doing 20 miles back and forth in the height of summer.
 I do not promote or support use of these animals.
-I me, think about it: why would they keep emphasizing in their rules that you CANNOT take photos of the pack animals?
+I meannnnn, think about it: why would they keep emphasizing in their rules that you CANNOT take photos of the pack animals?